David Sneddon

-Origins
+Early life and career

-David Sneddon was born and grew up in Glenburn, a suburb of Paisley, Scotland, with mother Anne, father David Sr. and younger sister Pauline.
+David Sneddon was born and grew up in Glenburn, a suburb of Paisley, with mother Anne, father David Sr. and younger sister Pauline.
 He studied music at school, won several talent competitions and played lead roles in musicals both at school and at PACE Youth Theatre.
 When his parents bought him a piano he discovered he had a talent for writing songs and taught himself to play.
 Sneddon was inspired by his father's record collection of The Beatles, Frank Sinatra, Van Morrison and in particular by Elton John.
 "The person who has inspired me the most is Elton John," he said.
 "I love the Beatles, but as I was growing up, I always wanted to play the piano like him.
 I've never had any lessons, so he has been my only teacher."
 He also drew inspirations for his music from Scottish 1980s artists such as Del Amitri, Deacon Blue and Simple Minds.
 Sneddon enjoyed performing in musicals from a young age.
 At Primary school, a teacher suggested a Youth drama group called PACE and he attended PACE for twelve years from the age of eight.

 After attending the University of Paisley for just six months, Sneddon dropped out to pursue a career in music.
 He performed in musicals and sang with bands in Scotland for several years, while he continued working on his songwriting and sending off demos.
 He was offered a role in a musical in London, and a part in a young boy band called Arena.
 He presented Inside Out, a children's show on Scottish TV.

 While acting in Romeo and Juliet, he met John Kielty (Sneddon was Romeo and Kielty played Lord Capulet).
 After performing some acoustic nights together at the Tron Theatre in Glasgow in 2001, they decided to start a band and called themselves The Martians.
 The Martians busked and did shows during the Edinburgh Festival.
 Sneddon was performing with The Martians in 2002 when he decided to enter the BBC's first series of Fame Academy.
 After David won the show he brought Kielty down to London to co-write his debut album and go on tour with him.
 Sneddon also played in the indie-rock band The Sham with Kielty in 2004 and 2005.
 Since then The Martians won the Highland Quest for a new musical in 2006 – The Sundowe was produced by Cameron Mackintosh and toured the Scottish Highlands in early 2007.